tomosewe/blog/content/posts/tools-i-use-for-web-development.md

 draft: false
 ---

-> Update: This post is out of date, I am now working on a Mac for work, new post to come soon.
+> Update: This post is out of date, I am now working on a Mac for work, [new post here](https://blog.tomosewe.com/posts/setting-up-a-new-macbook-for-web-development/).

 So I currently do all my web development work on a windows machine.
 Both at home and at work.